MamdouhEgy/BRP/README.md

 #  Distributed SDN in HAMNET

-This project explores the feasibility of deploying **distributed SDN architectures** over **HAMNET** (Highspeed Amateur Radio Multimedia Network) using IP routing protocols like **OSPF**.
+This project (done during the M.Sc.) explores the feasibility of deploying **distributed SDN architectures** over **HAMNET** (Highspeed Amateur Radio Multimedia Network) using IP routing protocols like **OSPF**.
 It compares centralized and distributed SDN setups in terms of resilience, scalability, and routing performance.

 ---